 Amazon and other third parties provide software that helps you find a product to sell or validate that the product you want to sell is a good seller.
 At Helium 10, we have product research tools that can help you find lucrative items to sell.
 Fashion, books, home, garden, and video games are all great categories to sell products in.
 Additionally, when it comes to choosing products to sell, it’s important to tips for pricing Amazon products, such as performing competitor analysis.

 5. Create an Amazon Seller Account

-Now that you’ve chosen your business plan, business model, fulfillment method, and products, it’s finally time to create your account.
+Now that you’ve chosen your business plan, business model, fulfillment method, and products, it’s finally time to learn how to create an Amazon seller account.
 Before you start, make sure your country is eligible; not all are.
 Then be prepared with:

 - Business email address or Amazon customer account

 - A government-issued identity card (proof of your ID protects sellers and buyers)

 - Your tax information, which is typically a signed Form W-9